threadi/wp-personio-integration-light/readme.txt

 * Added link to switch between frontend- and backend-view of single position
 * Added new templates for position title and excerpts
 * Added possibility to export and import all settings
+* Added daily checks for availability of the Personio-page of your positions
 * Advanced Blocks for Positions in Block Editor
 * Advanced classic widgets for Positions
 * Added more simple initial styling for more often used themes